briangeis/cisco-enterprise-network/README.md

 - **Connectivity:**
   - Connected to `EDGE` Router for access to core services and the internet.
   - Primary connection to `SW-FLOOR-1` for inter-VLAN routing.
-  - Backup connection to `SW-WAREHOUSE` for redundancy.
+  - Backup connection to `SW-WAREHOUSE` for routing redundancy.

 ### 3.3 Server Room